jamesyoung-15/Bluebikes-Availability-Predictor/README.md

 # Free Blue Bikes Predictor

-An on-going project for real-time prediction of the number of available Bluebikes in 4 Bluebike stations near my home in Boston using machine learning.
+An on-going hobby application for making real-time predictions of the number of Bluebikes that will be available at 3 stations near my apartment in Boston using machine learning.

-Used Bluebike data of 2 years (2023 and 2024) of historical Bluebike trip data and weather data (temperature and precipitation).
+Used 14 months (2023 Dec to 2025 Jan) of historical Bluebike trip data and weather data (temperature and precipitation).

 ## Demo